 BOARD OF DIRECTORS

 ICCBBA is governed by a volunteer Board of Directors comprised of leading experts in blood transfusion, cellular therapy, and tissue transplantation from around the world.
 Board positions are advertised publicly and Board members normally serve six-year terms.
-The current Board of Directors has members from Belgium, Bhutan, India, Germany, the Netherlands, Saudi Arabia, the United Kingdom, and the United States.
+The current Board of Directors has members from Belgium, Egypt, Germany, India, Singapore, the United Kingdom, and the United States.
 To read more about each board member, click on their profile picture.